vorpaljs/vorpal-tour/README.md

 ```
 ##### Options

 - `command`: The name of the Vorpal command that will invoke the tour.
 Defaults to `tour`.
-By running `use` mroe than once, you can invoke multiple, separate tours.
+By running `use` more than once, you can invoke multiple, separate tours.

 - `tour`: Expects a function that passes in a `tour` object.
 You then add steps and details to the tour, and return the `tour` object.